mouse-reeve/fact-join/README.md

 Peacock spiders + the sun

 `In at least one species, Maratus vespertilio, the expansion of the flaps also is about 109 times that of Earth, and it has a mass about 330,000 times that of Earth, accounting for about 99.86 % of the total mass of the Solar System. `

+Computer programming + witchcraft

+`In general, good programming derives from Old Testament laws against witchcraft, and entered the mainstream when belief in witchcraft gained Church approval in the Early Modern Period.`